At UChicago, you are welcome.

 You may record your video introduction using the platform of your choice, and then upload either a file of or link to the introduction into your UChicago Account.
 If there is any important information relevant to your candidacy you were unable to address elsewhere in the application, please share that information here.

-Students may also elect to submit results of AP exams, SAT-II subject tests, predicted IB or A-Level scores on an optional and self-reported basis.
+Students may also elect to submit results of AP exams, SAT Subject Tests, IB courses, or A-Level courses on an optional and self-reported basis.